U-Shift/Transport-Demand-Modelling/8-HazardBasedModels.md

     ## 4 1003  0  0  0  1  5  1  4  1  1   0   2   0   5   1 1.3 24410 6430 3206 1997
     ## 5 1004  0  0  0  2  2  1  2  1  1   0   3   0   3   0 1.2  5079 1024  899 4092
     ## 6 1005 38  1  3  1  2  1  7  1  2   0   5   0  14   1 1.8 24410 6430 3206 1997

+> **Note:** The variables do not have names.
+Use the algorithm below to
+> create new columns with the assigned variables.

+#### Create new variables and assign the values to each one respectively.

 ``` r
 data.delay["minutes"] <- NA